adamcemerson/Peace_Lava/README.md

 # PSLVA
-A foundational cybersecurity micro-project for learning analysis, ethical exploitation, and structured reporting.
+Personal Security Lab and Vulnerability Assessments (PSLVA) A foundational cybersecurity micro-project for learning analysis, ethical exploitation, and structured reporting.